Top Health Conditions Affecting Elderly Women16 minute read

 Warning signs for both forms of diabetes can be increased urination, extreme hunger, blurred vision, and fatigue.

-There are steps you can take to prevent type 2 diabetes.
+There are steps you can take to try and prevent type 2 diabetes.
 These include:

 Right now, there is no cure for diabetes.
-Type 1 and type 2 are treated differently, because for one, your body can’t produce insulin at all, and for two, your body can’t produce enough of it for how much sugar is in your body.
+Type 1 and type 2 are treated differently, because for one, your body can’t produce insulin at all, and for the other, your body can’t produce enough of it for how much sugar is in your body.

 Arthritis is a term used to describe a disease that inflames joints, primarily in your knees, elbows, fingers, and ankles.
 More than 54 million Americans suffer from some form of arthritis, and more women have it than men.
-The Centers for Disease Control (CDC) estimates that about 24 percent of all women suffer from arthritis, compared to about 18 percent of men.
+The CDC estimates that about 24 percent of all women suffer from arthritis, compared to about 18 percent of all men.

 There are dozens of types of arthritis, but the most common among women include: